Director of Student Experience (Employability and Digital Pedagogy)

-I am an American historian, and my research focuses on the interactions between Education and Governance.
-Currently, I am exploring the impact which the Cold War climate had upon the US Federal government’s interest in and influence over the formation of education policy and direction, with special attention paid to higher education and minority experiences.
+I am an historian of 20th Century USA with a research focuses on the interactions between education and governance.
+Currently, My current project explores the impact which the Cold War climate had upon the US Federal government’s interest in and influence over the formation of education policy and direction, with special attention paid to higher education and minority experiences.
 This work exposes the personal efforts of President Harry Truman in redirecting the education system towards a more nationally useful curriculum, but also to a more open and equitable system.
-I am also exploring the relevance of the establishment of the United Nations Educational, Scientific and Cultural Organisation (UNESCO) to the Federal government’s interaction with the US education system, and analysing the changes wrought for US female college students as a result of this Cold War political and socio-economic shift.
+I am also investigating the relevance of the establishment of the United Nations Educational, Scientific and Cultural Organisation (UNESCO) to the Federal government’s interaction with the US education system, and analysing the changes wrought for US female college students as a result of this Cold War political and socio-economic shift.
 This research contributes to a larger body of work which explores direct interactions between foreign and domestic policy during the Cold War years in the USA.

 - Formation of American Culture, 1929-Present (HI2A8)

 - History of the United States (HI111)

 - Principles and Praxis